Letter spacing as a curve

 The shift

-The interesting part isn't the formula.
+The interesting part of all this isn't the formula.
 It's who decides the values.

-Usually design dictates them.
-If the existing scale fits, fine.
-If not, the dev tokenizes whatever's loose, which is hardcoding with extra steps.
-Do it enough and the work turns into data entry, one number at a time, because design asked.
+The usual way is that design dictates them.
+If the existing scale happens to fit, great, and if not the dev tokenizes whatever's loose, which is really just hardcoding with extra steps.
+Do that enough times and the work starts to feel like data entry, where each size is a number that someone typed in by hand because design asked for it.

-Flip it.
-The model doesn't produce values, it produces a curve.
-One curve, infinite points, a handful of parameters that actually mean something.
-No tracking table to maintain.
-A surface, and design picks where to land on it.
+What I wanted was to flip that.
+Instead of a model that produces values, a model that produces a curve.
+One continuous surface, defined by a handful of parameters that actually mean something, and design picks where to land on it.

-The point isn't the micro-solution.
+The point isn't the micro-solution itself.
 It's a mindset where design and dev fit together as one thing, and each role picks up its part inside a controlled space.

 Why not token by token

-The usual approach is to add values one at a time and hope patterns emerge.
-On a small marketing site that's fine.
-Few sizes, few hands, the eye keeps it coherent.
+The common approach is to add values one at a time and let the patterns emerge as you go.
+On a small site that's fine, because few sizes and few hands means the eye keeps it coherent.

-The curve flips that too.
-Nothing to add one by one, a definition in one place.
-Consistency isn't something ten people need to remember, the formula gives it for free.
+A curve flips that situation.
+There's nothing to add one by one, just a definition that lives in one place, and the consistency isn't something ten people need to remember because the formula gives it to you for free.
 The dev doesn't invent the tracking for a new size, they read it off the curve.
 Merge conflicts over tracking values disappear, because there are no values to touch, only parameters you change on purpose.

 Where it came from

-The letter spacing model is reciprocal, and the idea is right.
-Tracking decreases as size grows, anchored to a base pair:
+The letter spacing model there is reciprocal, and the underlying idea is right.
+Tracking decreases as size grows, and the whole thing is anchored to a base pair:

 letter-spacing = (base-letter-spacing + 3) * base-font-size / font-size - 3

 The 3, or 0.03 in the em variant, sets where the curve tends at large sizes.
-Conceptually solid.
+As a conceptual base it's solid, but as I started using it I realised it leaves one side of the problem open.

 The curve runs away at small sizes